pingcap/docs-cn/op-guide/monitor.md

 ### Configure Prometheus

-Add the Push Gateway address to the yaml configuration file:
+Add the Pushgateway address to the yaml configuration file:

 ```yaml
  scrape_configs: